777arc/PySDR/content/bladerf.rst

    :target: ../_images/bladerf-waterfall.svg
    :alt: bladeRF spectrogram example

-Each vertical squigly line is an FM radio signal.
+Each vertical squiggly line is an FM radio signal.
 No clue what the pulsing on the right side is from, lowering the gain didn't make it go away.

 ********************************